Giuseppe De Nittis Biography | Oil Paintings

 2-5-1846 Barletta, ITA – 8-21-1884 Saint-Germain-en-Laye, FRABack to Artist IndexView Artists Paintings

-Giuseppe De Nittis was expelled in 1863 from the Instituto di Belle Arti in Naples for insubordination, he launched his career with the exhibition of two paintings at the 1864 Neapolitan Promotrice.
-De Nittis came into contact with some of the artists known as the Macchiaioli, becoming friends with Telemaco Signorini, and exhibiting in Florence.
+Giuseppe De Nittis was in the Instituto di Belle Arti in Naples for only two years when he was expelled in 1863 at the age of seventeen for insubordination to his teachers, the following year, he launched his artistic career by exhibiting two paintings at the 1864 Neapolitan Promotrice.
+Giuseppe De Nittis came into contact with some of the artists known as the Macchiaioli, a group that mainly painted outdoors, becoming friends with Telemaco Signorini, and exhibiting in Florence.

-In 1867 Giuseppe De Nittis moved to Paris and entered into a contract with the art dealer Adolphe Goupil which called for him to produce salable genre works.
-After gaining some visibility by exhibiting at the Salon he returned to Italy where, now free to paint from nature, he produced several views of Vesuvius.
+In 1867 Giuseppe De Nittis moved to Paris and entered into a contract with the large art dealer Adolphe Goupil, who wanted him to produce genre works that would sell well.
+After gaining some success by exhibiting at the Paris Salon he returned to Italy where, now free to paint from nature, he produced several views of Vesuvius.

-In 1872 Giuseppe De Nittis returned to Paris and, no longer under contract to Goupil, achieved a success at the Salon with his painting Che freddo!
-(Freezing!) of 1874.
-In that same year he was invited to exhibit at the first Impressionist exhibition, held at Nadar's.
-The invitation came from Edgar Degas, who was a friend of several Italian artists residing in Paris.
-De Nittis was not accepted by all of the Impressionists, and did not participate in their subsequent exhibitions.
+In 1872 Giuseppe De Nittis returned to Paris no longer under contract to Adolphe Goupil, he achieved a success at the Paris Salon of 1874 with his oil painting Che Freddo!
+(It's so cold!).
+In that same year, he was invited by Edgar Degas to exhibit five paintings at the first Impressionist exhibition, held at Nadar's photography studio.
+Degas, was a friend of several Italian artists residing in Paris at the time.
+De Nittis was not accepted by all of the Impressionists, because he did not follow their rules, and did not participate in their future exhibitions.